 Located on the outskirts of Rotorua is the shweeb, which was invented by Geoff Barnett.
 The shweeb is the worlds first human-powered monorail racetrack.
 You lie in a pedal-powered pod which hangs from the tracks where seven different gears can be used to reach top speeds.
 Speeds of up to 45kms can be reached!
 There are two 200m race tracks at Agroventures which is the home of the shweeb where you can race family and friends.
-Geoff Barnett's fascinating invention has also become a worldwide prototype for a form of mass transport that is environmentally-friendly.
+Geoff Barnett's fascinating top kiwi invention has also become a worldwide prototype for a form of mass transport that is environmentally-friendly.

 Photo: Alex, a Rotorua Canopy Tours Guide trying out the Shweeb invented by Geoff Barnett.